-Parents of all students will be notified in writing when their child(ren) have missed over five (5) and (7) class periods.
+Parents of all students will be notified in writing when their child(ren) has over five (5) and (7) absences.

 Elementary students in grades K-6 will be expected to attend school on a regular basis and once a student has accumulated five absences in a given semester, the parents of that student must be notified in writing by the district.
 After seven absences in a given semester, elementary students will be subject to retention review.